ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 ### String Representation

 The way JavaScript models Strings is based on the **Unicode** standard.
-This standard assigns a number to virtually every character you would ever need, including characters from Greek, Arabic, Japanese, Armenian, and so on.
+This standard assigns a number called **code point** to virtually every character you would ever need, including characters from Greek, Arabic, Japanese, Armenian, and so on.
 If we have a number for every character, a string can be described by a sequence of numbers.

+One advantage of Unicode over other possible sets is that

+1. The first 256 code points are identical to [ISO-8859-1](https://en.wikipedia.org/wiki/ISO/IEC_8859-1), and hence also ASCII.
+2. In addition, the vast majority of commonly used characters are representable by only two bytes, in a region called the [Basic Multilingual Plane (BMP)](https://en.wikipedia.org/wiki/Plane_%28Unicode%29#Basic_Multilingual_Plane).

+In the [Unicode](https://en.wikipedia.org/wiki/Unicode "Unicode") standard, a **plane** is a continuous group of 65,536 (216) [code points](https://en.wikipedia.org/wiki/Code_point "Code point").
+The Unicode code space is divided into seventeen planes.

 JavaScript’s representation uses 16 bits per string element, which can describe up to $$2^{16}$$ different characters.
 But Unicode defines more characters than that: about twice as many.
 So some characters, such as many emoji, *take up two character positions* in JavaScript strings.